From September 2014, all schools are expected to publish information about their provision for special educational needs and disabilities (SEND).

 Q1: Who are the best people to talk to in the school about my child's difficulties with learning/Special Educational Needs or disability (SEND)?

-Our school has a SPECIAL EDUCATIONAL NEEDS co-ordinator, we usually call her the SENCo.
-Her name is Mrs Girling.
+Our school has a SPECIAL EDUCATIONAL NEEDS Co-ordinator.
+This role is led by Mr Henvey and supported by Mrs Girling.

-The best way to contact our SENCo is through either telephoning or calling in person at the school office and leaving your details for her to call you back.
+The best way to contact our SENCo is through either telephoning or calling in person at the school office and leaving your details for him to call you back.

 The best time to contact our SENCo is during normal school hours.